Method-Security/webscan/docs/docs/pagecapture.md

   -h, --help   help for browser

 Global Flags:
+  --minDOMStabalizeTime int   Minimum time in seconds to wait for DOM to stabilize, currently only used in screenshots (default 5)
   -o, --output string        Output format (signal, json, yaml).
 Default value is signal (default "signal") -f, --output-file string   Path to output file.
 If blank, will output to STDOUT -q, --quiet                Suppress output